hzoo/hopeinsource.com/season-3/illich.md

 [22:53] **Michael**: No. Yeah.
 That gesture that there is this one still future or still developing technology that will be the solution to all of the problems with the prior configuration of technology has caused.

 [23:03] **Michael**: On the one hand, I don't want to suggest that it is impossible.
 You know, one of the things I've been thinking of late is that when one sort of writes in this vein it, it's very common to sort of hear the rejoinder.
 Well are you just anti-technology?
-And I think one of the wonderful things about Illich, especially in Tools for Conviviality, it's not about, anti-technology about finding the right technology, the technology that is conducive towards human flourishing right.
+And I think one of the wonderful things about Illich, especially in *Tools for Conviviality*, it's not about, anti-technology about finding the right technology, the technology that is conducive towards human flourishing right.
 There are no illusions in Illich's work about a return to some sort of state of nature or anything of that sort, but it is about finding tools that are appropriate.

 [23:40] **Michael**: One way of thinking about this is, you know, tools are appropriate to a human scale.
 I just saw someone comment yesterday about Facebook and asking whether the problem with Facebook was at scale, to which of course in my mind with Illich on the question of scale and limits very much in view, answered yes, obviously.
 And if you applied sort of the institutional critique to something like Facebook, the only thing Facebook can ever offer you is more Facebook.
 And so the idea that the answer may be limits is something that never occurs to us, right.
 This is something that both Berry and Illich are so good on, that maybe the answer is not more, but less.
 Or differently configured.

-[24:23] **Michael**: There's a beautiful passage in Tools for Conviviality where Illich writes the possibility of a convivial society sort of requires that our consolations and satisfactions don't lie in simply the accumulation of goods or in the products of industrial society but rather in the pleasures of human interaction, human community.
+[24:23] **Michael**: There's a beautiful passage in *Tools for Conviviality* where Illich writes the possibility of a convivial society sort of requires that our consolations and satisfactions don't lie in simply the accumulation of goods or in the products of industrial society but rather in the pleasures of human interaction, human community.
 And that we discovered we don't actually need very much for that.

 [24:47] **Michael**: And so there's a way of construing the necessity of limits in a way that hopefully clothes them in their proper beauty so that they become attractive to us again.
 I think a lot of people would acknowledge that we don't find satisfaction in our way of life for all of our material abundance.